-The World Handicap System will be launched in Great Britain on 2nd November 2020.
+The World Handicap System was launched in Great Britain on 2nd November 2020.
 The new system has been developed by The R&A and the USGA and will replace the current CONGU system.

 Key features of the World Handicap System (WHS) include: